roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

 4. Check the states of the deployed pods and Services.
 You can use the IP address of the created Server Load Balancer \(SLB\) instance to access the NGINX application.

-    1. Run the following command to query the states of the NGINX pods:
+    1. Run the following command to query the states of the application pods:

         ```
         kubectl get pod
         ```

+        Expected output:

         ```
         nginx-deploy-55d8dcf755-bxk8n   1/1     Running   0          36s
         nginx-deploy-55d8dcf755-rchhq   1/1     Running   0          36s
         ```

-    2. Run the following command to query the state of the created Service:
+    2. Run the following command to query the states of created Services:

         ```
         kubectl get svc
         ```

+        Expected output:

         ```
         NAME            TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)        AGE
-        kubernetes      ClusterIP      172. **. *.*     <none>        443/TCP        10d
+        kubernetes      ClusterIP      172.**.*.*     <none>        443/TCP        10d
-        nginx-service   LoadBalancer   172.19. *. ***   47.57. **. **   80:32278/TCP   39s
+        nginx-service   LoadBalancer   172.19.*.***   47.57.**.**   80:32278/TCP   39s
         ```

     3. Run the following command to use the IP address of the created SLB instance to access the NGINX application:

         ```
-        curl 47.57. **. **
+        curl 47.57.**.**
         ```

+        Expected output:

         ```
-        <!
-DOCTYPE html>
+        <!DOCTYPE html>
         <html>
         <head>
-        <title>Welcome to nginx! </title>
+        <title>Welcome to nginx!</title>
         ...
         </html>
         ```

-5. Scale out the NGINX Deployment.
+5. Scale out the created Deployment.

-    1. Run the following command to query the NGINX Deployment:
+    1. Run the following command to query the created Deployment:

         ```
         kubectl get deploy
         ```

+        Expected output:

         ```
         NAME           READY   UP-TO-DATE   AVAILABLE   AGE
         nginx-deploy   2/2     2            2           9m32s
         ```

-    2. Run the following command to scale out the NGINX Deployment:
+    2. Run the following command to scale out the created Deployment:

         ```
         kubectl scale deploy nginx-deploy --replicas=10
         ```

+        Expected output:

         ```
         deployment.extensions/nginx-deploy scaled
         ```

-    3. Run the following command to query the NGINX pods after the NGINX application is scaled out:
+    3. Run the following command to query the pods after the NGINX application is scaled out:

         ```
         kubectl get pod
         ```

+        Expected output:

         ```
         NAME                            READY   STATUS    RESTARTS   AGE